OccupyGhana condemns arrests of demonstrators | Ghana News Agency

 The group also urged the police to adhere to the rule of law and to respect the constitutional rights of all citizens.

-“In the interest of nurturing a democratic society where dissenting voices are not merely tolerated but celebrated and respected, we call upon all stakeholders, including the Ghana Police Service and the government, to engage constructively with citizens exercising their constitutional rights.”
+“In the interest of nurturing a democratic society where dissenting voices are not merely tolerated but celebrated and respected, we call upon all stakeholders, including the Ghana Police Service and the government, to engage constructively with citizens exercising their constitutional rights,” it said.

 “We are informed that those who were arrested have now been released, which is a positive development,” the statement added.

+It explained that provisions in the erstwhile Public Order Decree that required a prior police permit to demonstrate were inconsistent with the current Constitution.

+“The situation where the statutory requirement to now notify and cooperate with the police is being interpreted, applied and enforced as a de facto permit to demonstrate is unconstitutional and must give way to a more nuanced, liberal and permissive understanding of the constitutional rights of citizens to peacefully assemble and express their views,” it asserted.

-The Police on Thursday arrested about 50 demonstrators who joined hundreds seeking to protest in front of the Jubilee House, the seat of government.
+The Police on Thursday arrested about 50 demonstrators who joined hundreds seeking to picket at the Jubilee House, the seat of government.

-The arrest took place at the 37 Trotro station where the demonstrators had converged to embark on their planned protest.
+The arrests took place at the 37 Military Trotro Station where the demonstrators had converged to embark on their planned protest.

 The protestors are demanding reforms to lower the cost of living, reduce corruption and improve governance.